 1. Who may apply for ELI enrollment?

-- Applicants must be at least 18 years old or a high school graduate.
+- Applicants must be at least 18 years old.

 - Non-resident applicants must apply for an F-1 visa.
 Individuals who come to the United States on B-1/B-2 visas may not study.